Table of contents:

 In Mexico, prices for Jetta start at 291,990 pesos, a little less than a million rubles.
 Among its potential rivals in our market are the Korean KiCerato sedan, with a great combination of price and equipment, and the Japanese ToyotCorolla, with a loyal audience and a good reputation.
 But so far this is in theory: the real balance of power will become clear only next year.

-Ersatz-king: everything & nbsp; what & nbsp; you need to know about VW & nbsp; Golf 8 in the section Analysis
+Ersatz-king: everything what you need to know about VW Golf 8 in the section Analysis

 Wait: everything you need to know about the new Suzuki Jimny for Russia in the News section